Ask yourself – Isn’t back and neck pain a part of our lives, from the time we opted for the tech (or any office) job?

 Give yourselves armrest by lying back on the arms frequently.

-Lay down on the top support of your chair, with head going backward.
+Lay down on the top support of your chair, with head going backwards.
 Support yourselves with palms.
 Don’t stay in this posture for long times as it is for stretching only.

 While sitting, Keep the arms supported all the time otherwise you will feel ridiculous pain in neck and shoulders at the end of the day.